swilli91/S20-4010/syllabus.md

 ## Required texts

 Textbook: There are no good books on Ethereum/Solidity.
 Solidity has moved from version 4.28 to 5.17 in the past year.
 All of the books are out of date.
-So....
-I will include links in assignments that you are expected to read.
+So, I will include links in assignments that you are expected to read.
 The text book for Go is a free online PDF: https://www.golang-book.com/books/intro We will also be using IOHK’s BlockChian.
 It is programmed in Haskell.